AlGepe/OmniSnippets_JS/docs/generalTips/intro.rst

 .. rubric:: Calculator and text

-This section will undoubtedly help you if you don't remember some onboarding information about how our calculator's creator works, or you just want to remind it.
-You can also find there the text styling and FAQ guides.
+This section will undoubtedly help you if you don't remember some onboarding information about how our calculator's creator works, or you just want a reminder of it.
+Here you can also find the calculator styling, text styling, and FAQ guides.

 .. toctree::
     :maxdepth: 2